fhildeb/lukso-node-guide/docs/guides/validator-setup/cli-key-generation.md

 Success!
 ```

-**8. Reviewing Output Files**: The deposit files will be saved in a `validator_keys` folder within the current destination.
+**8. Reviewing Output Files**: The deposit files will be saved in the current destination, you can press any key to exit.

-:::tip Verifying Generated Files
+:::warning Verifying Generated Files

-Please ensure that your destination folder contains the following files:
+Please ensure that your destination folder contains a folder with the following files:

 - `deposit_data.json`: This file is used to make deposit transactions during the [Deposit Launchpad](./launchpad-walkthrough.md) process.
 - `keystore.json`: Each validator key has a corresponding keystore file, later used in the [Validator Setup](/docs/guides/client-setup/validator-configuration.md) process.

 :::

-Press any key to exit the CLI tool.

 ## 6. Generate Additional Keys

-If you need to add more keys to your validator setup, follow these steps:
+If you need to add more stake, follow these steps to generate additional validator keys using the CLI tool:

 **1. Navigate to the CLI Folder**: Ensure you are in the same folder as the LUKSO Key Gen CLI.